sigstore/cosign/README.md

 Keys are stored in PEM-encoded PKCS8 format.
 However, you can use `cosign` to store and retrieve signatures in any format, from any algorithm.

-`cosign` does not handle key-distribution or PKI.

-`cosign` does not handle expiry or revocation.
-See [here](https://github.com/notaryproject/requirements/pull/47) for some discussion on the topic.

-`cosign` does not handle public-key management or storage.
-There are no keyrings or local state.

 ### Unintentionally Missing Features

 `cosign` will integrate with transparency logs!